 Some auth handlers are not capable of working in a high availability environment.
 In these environments, there can be multiple zlux servers and there may not be a safe and secure way to share session state data.
-This extends to the zlux server cookie as well, which is not sharable between multiple servers by default. <<<<< HEAD docs-staging 1) The plugin must state that it is HA capable by setting the capability flag haCompatible=true, usually indicating that the plugin has no state data.
+This extends to the zlux server cookie as well, which is not sharable between multiple servers by default.
+Therefore, high availability has the following two requirements from an auth handler plugin: 1) The plugin must state that it is HA capable by setting the capability flag haCompatible=true, usually indicating that the plugin has no state data.
 2) A plugin must have capability canGenerateHaSessionId=true so that the zlux server cookie is sharable between multiple zlux servers.